LOVE SONG FOR SOLITUDE

 GrottoPDX-2539.jpg

-Interior of the Our Lady of Czestochowa Polish Shrine, which houses a replica of the Black Madonna.
+A view of the interior of the Our Lady of Czestochowa Polish Shrine, which houses a replica of the Black Madonna.

 GrottoPDX-2548.jpg